 Peter intended the painting for the CUCrC and so left out the ‘non-Cambridge’ boat.
 Three helmsmen and two crews were CUCrC members, one crew was a Cambridge Rugby Blue, and one was an Oxford University YC member.
 A document accompanying the painting, also available from the Alumni Administrator contains further details.
 This document is in the Club’s archives at the University Library, along with printouts of the articles mentioned below.

 International 14’s Team Racing

-The origins and development of the series are a fascinating part of dinghy sailing lore, well recorded in the history section of the International 14 Class website; on pages 70-74 of ‘Uffa Fox’s Second Book’ (which gives the results of the 1934 races when Uffa was Team Manager); and in two articles on Canadian 14 history by Rob Mazza in the Royal Canadian YC ‘KWASIND’ bulletins of August and September 2013.
+The origins and development of International 14 team racing form fascinating part of dinghy sailing lore.
+The history section of the International 14 Class website records the details.
+See also pages 70-74 of ‘Uffa Fox’s Second Book’, which give the results of the 1934 races when Uffa was Team Manager.
+Finally, also consult the two articles on Canadian 14 history by Rob Mazza in the Royal Canadian YC ‘KWASIND’ bulletins of August and September 2013.

 Some International 14 History

 ’14’ dinghies evolved in parallel in the UK (where the International Rule was formulated), the US, and Canada.
-The Canada and America’s Cup events of 1930 initiated some animated discussion, between leading sailing figures of the time, as to the relative merits of the UK, US, and Canadian 14 dinghies.
-The outcome was that Sir John Beale, Commodore of RN&SYC, undertook to organise what became the 1933 international team racing event at Seawanhaka Corinthian YC, Oyster Bay, New York, and then accepted the invitation for the UK to attend the1934 event at the Royal Canadian YC, Toronto.
+The Canada and America’s Cup events of 1930 initiated some animated discussion, as to the relative merits of the UK, US, and Canadian 14 dinghies.
+The outcome was that Sir John Beale, Commodore of RN&SYC, undertook to organise what became the 1933 international team racing event at Seawanhaka Corinthian YC, Oyster Bay, New York.
+He then accepted the invitation for the UK to attend the 1934 event at the Royal Canadian YC, Toronto.